BennyThadikaran/stock-pattern/README.md

 ## Important Info

-**Update 27th Dec 2023:** Many UI improvements and other changes.
-See [all changes](https://github.com/BennyThadikaran/stock-pattern/commit/d7081c63c8ecfec9afaec15fcf237f43f4e28a74)

-**Update 18th Dec 2023:** All patterns are tested and working perfectly, as of **version 0.2.2-alpha**.

 **All patterns are detected, prior to breakout.** Patterns are detected at the last leg of the pattern.
 Allowing you to add the stock to your watchlist and track them further.

 This program does not provide any buy or sell signals.
 It only detects the pattern.
 It is upto you to decide, if a pattern is valid or tradeable.